airyou-code/payment_Django-Stripe/README.md

 <a href="https://testappairyou.herokuapp.com" target="_blank">Test app</a>

 ## Description
-- The project was created as a test task.
 - The task is to implement a payment system for goods using Stripe

 # Stack technology